aforward9600/pokemonpalette/README.md

 - The project now compiles Japanese Red
 - Green and Red-JP have their original pokedex entries (adapted from Fire Red)
 - Green, Red-JP, and Blue-JP now display metric units in the pokedex
+- Green, Red-JP, and Blue-JP now have the japanese-style town map layout
+- Green, Red-JP, and Blue-JP now have their correct copyright graphics
+- Green, Red-JP, and Blue-JP now have the "PRESENTS" graphic under "Game Freak"
+- Green and Red-JP play the original shooting star sound effect

 - Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
 - Pressing SELECT at the copyright info now switches the shader from its default state
 - The default state of the gamma shader can be changed with any gameboy rom header editor
 - Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code

-- Engine improvement: the 1.5x EXP boost function now has overflow protection
+- Engine Improvement: the 1.5x EXP boost function now has overflow protection
-- Engine improvement: EXP Gained can now print up to five digits instead of four
+- Engine Improvement: EXP Gained can now print up to five digits instead of four
 - Engine Improvement: Pokemon can now learn more than 1 more per level
+- Engine Improvement: the "<LF>" character mapping can be used as a line-feed

 - Text with zero frame delay can be toggled in the options menu; press LEFT with the cursor on FAST